 - Hilton – Silver (as they’re unlikely to be making 20 separate stays)

 None of these status levels offers any true, meaningful, benefits that would make a person’s stay considerably better or that would save them cash – the best most can hope for is a late checkout and a few bonus points.

-Also, just to achieve these low (and mostly useless) levels of status, infrequent travelers would have to direct most (or all) of their hotel nights to one specific chain…and that’s not a good strategy for someone who doesn’t travel all that much.
+Also, just to achieve these low (and mostly useless) levels of status, infrequent travelers would have to direct most (or all) of their hotel nights to one specific chain, and that’s not a good strategy for someone who doesn’t travel very much.

 Concentrating on just one hotel chain may limit someone’s destination options and it may prevent them from booking cheaper alternatives – neither of those is conducive to saving money and being able to travel wherever you feel like going.

 The credit card option

 Someone determined to reach mid-tier hotel status could always turn to credit cards for some help.
 Their options include:

 a) Get a credit card that boosts their elite nights total

 b) Get a credit card that offers elite status outright